-Oliver's is committed to a high level of integrity and ethical standards in all business practices.
-The Board has adopted a formal Code of Conduct which outlines how Oliver's expects its representatives to behave and conduct business in the workplace and includes legal compliance and guidelines on appropriate ethical standards.
-All Oliver's employees (including temporary employees, contractors and Directors) must comply with the Code of Conduct.
+The Company is committed to a high level of integrity and ethical standards in all business practices.
+The Board has adopted a formal Code of Conduct which outlines how the Company expects its representatives to behave and conduct business in the workplace and includes legal compliance and guidelines on appropriate ethical standards.
+All the Company's employees (including temporary employees, contractors and Directors) must comply with the Code of Conduct.